This list is representative of the nature and number of electives offered each year.

 Professor Constance E. Helfat

-This mini-course focuses on critical strategic principles that are important for understanding and managing Internet businesses.
+This mini-course focuses on strategic principles that are critical for understanding and managing Internet businesses.
 The strategic principles examined in this course apply to a range of businesses, but are especially important for businesses that offer products and services via the Internet.
 Topics include two-sided and multi-sided platforms, network externalities, and social networks.
 Because this is a course about strategic principles, we will devote a portion of each class session to discussion of the conceptual readings and frameworks.
-In addition, this is a discussion-based class, and students may be asked to help lead class discussions.

 RESEARCH TO PRACTICE SEMINAR: STRATEGY IN INNOVATION ECOSYSTEMS (RTPSE)